 As students progress from simpler informative essays, they move into writing persuasive essays where they will argue for a certain point of view.
 Often students in middle and high school are assigned to take a controversial issue and argue their opinion.
 We have an entire resource for this: Opposing Viewpoints Resource Center.
 Here a student can look for their issue and read a wide range of well-written essays arguing both sides of the issue along with facts and data to support each viewpoint.
 This resource will help the student hone their thinking and their writing.

 Finally, if your student needs some homework help, we offer live tutors via the web.
-From 2 to 9 p.m. every day, your child can log into Tutor.com from our website and they will be able to text, chat and write to a real person who will help them in any academic subject.
+From 1 to 10 p.m. every day, your child can log into HelpNow from our website and they will be able to text, chat and write to a real person who will help them in any academic subject.
 Even college students can log in for some one-to-one assistance.
 All of these resources are available to you and your child.
-All you need is your library card number and your PIN and you can check out these valuable homework resources from your home, work or school.
+All you need is your library card number and your PIN/password and you can check out these valuable homework resources from your home, work or school.
 We hope you find them helpful, and best wishes for a successful school year!

 Here’s a handy check list of just a few of the ways the library can help you learn and make your future brighter.